Maintaining F-1 / J-1 Visa Status

 - Report a change of address or phone number to International Student Services through my.sc.edu (Self Service Carolina).

 - If you have changed your major or degree level, request a new I-20 document from International Student Services.

 According to S.C.
-State law, students must maintain legal visa status throughout their program to be eligible to enrol at the University.
+State law, students must maintain legal visa status throughout their program to be eligible to enroll at the University.
 Additional Guidelines for J-1 Visa Status:

 - J-1 visa holders must have prior approval from their program sponsor before changing major, degree level, or transferring to another university.

 - To work during your study, contact your sponsor for employment authorization prior to beginning work.

 - J-1 and J-2 visa holders are mandated by law to have adequate health coverage for the duration of study.
 Click here for detailed information about the health insurance requirement and a list of possible health insurance providers.

 - Approval of a waiver of a 212e two-year home residency requirement should be discussed with International Student Services, as this will eliminate any possibility for document extensions needed to complete a program of study.